by Susan Flantzer © Unofficial Royalty 2018

 It was important to Empress Elizabeth that Grand Duke Peter Feodorovich, the grandson of Peter the Great, marry so that the Romanov dynasty could be continued.
 Whether it was a coincidence or a remembrance that she would have married Sophie’s uncle if he had not died, Empress Elizabeth picked Sophie to marry her nephew.
 On New Year’s Day of 1744, Sophie received an invitation to come to Moscow.
 Sophie was accompanied by her mother and the two immediately their journey began from Zerbst to Russia via Berlin, where they visited Friedrich II (the Great) King of Prussia, to Riga, Tallinn, Saint Petersburg, and finally to Moscow, where they arrived in February 1744.

 Sophie wanted to become fully acquainted with Russia which she considered her new homeland and so she immediately began to study the Russian language, history and customs, and the Russian Orthodox religion.
-Among her teachers were Archbishop Simeon Feodorovich Theodorsky, a famous theologian, translator, and teacher, who instructed her in the Russian Orthodox religion and Vasily Evdokimovich Adadurov, the author of the first Russian grammar book, who instructed her in the Russian language.
+Among her teachers were Archbishop Simeon Feodorovich Theodorsky, a famous theologian, translator, and teacher, who instructed her in the Russian Orthodox religion, and Vasily Evdokimovich Adadurov, the author of the first Russian grammar book, who instructed her in the Russian language.

-Sophie’s interest and studies in things Russian greatly pleased Empress Elizabeth.
+Sophie’s interest and studies in all things Russian greatly pleased Empress Elizabeth.
 She often studied at night, sitting at an open window in the frosty air.
 Soon she fell ill with a serious upper respiratory illness and her condition became so serious that her mother suggested bringing a Lutheran pastor.
 Sophie, however, refused the Lutheran pastor and instead sent for her religious instructor Archbishop Simeon Feodorovich Theodorsky.
 This incident greatly added to her popularity at the Russian court.
 On June 28, 1744, Sophie formally converted to Russian Orthodoxy and received the name Ekaterina (Catherine) Alexeievna, the same name and patronymic as Empress Elizabeth’s mother Catherine I, Empress of All Russia.
 The next day Catherine was formally betrothed to Peter.

 Catherine and Peter were married on August 21, 1745, at the Cathedral of Our Lady of Kazan in St. Petersburg.
 A magnificent wedding banquet and ball were held at the Winter Palace.
 Later in the evening, Catherine and Peter were taken to their bedchamber and put to bed.
 The marriage was not consummated that night and many historians doubt that the marriage was ever consummated.